rebeccazhang199/MGSC-662-FIFA-Project/README.md

 - **Optimization with Constraints**: Balanced team dynamics and budget constraints using Gurobi.

 ## Project Highlights
-- **Criteria for Player Selection**: Focused on skill, fitness, and form.
+- **Criteria for Player Selection**: Focused on skill, fitness, and form, etc.
 - **Tactical Formation Strategy**: Optimized player positions and team balance.
-- **Budget and Dynamics Constraints**: Ensured realistic team assembly within budget limits.
-- **Sensitivity Analysis**: Explored the impact of budget and player availability changes.
 - **In-Depth Data Analysis**: Provided insights from extensive FIFA22 player data.

 ## Technologies Used